binaryphile/docker-pgsql/README.md

 ### Initializing the database

-Edit `init.sh` USERNAME and PASSWORD variables to create the user you want made for your database.
+Edit the `init.sh` USERNAME and PASSWORD variables to create the user you want made for your database.

-Run a container:
+Run a container from the image:

     docker run -u postgres -v $(pwd):/root -i -t [yourname]/[repo][:[tag]] /bin/bash